-My name is Jennifer and I am a maker, engraver, artist, equestrian, history nerd, world traveler and a master antique hound.
+My name is Jennifer and I am a traditional artist, equestrian, history nerd, world traveler and an avid antique hound.

 Ever since I was young, I was fascinated with history and would travel with my family to museums, historic sites, and national parks.
 From that young age, I was instilled with an appreciation for history and the outdoors.
 I was also obsessed with horses and would beg my parents for riding lessons and grew up trail riding, fox hunting, and drawing them constantly.
 Over the years, none of those obsessions have changed, in fact they’ve only gotten stronger.

 As he aged, soon came the day we had to say goodbye to Holliday.
-I was looking for a piece of horsehair jewelry that I could have made that would keep him close to me, but I wanted it to be modeled after Victorian Era mourning jewelry, which is the same era as the Civil War.
-I couldn’t find anyone making it and that’s when the first bolt of lightning struck!
+I was looking for a piece of horsehair jewelry that I could have made that would keep him close to me, but I wanted it to be modeled after Victorian Era mourning jewelry, which was popular during the Civil War years.
+I couldn’t find anyone making it and that’s when I decided to learn how to make it myself!
 I enrolled in a jewelry class so I could learn to fabricate the settings and then, through trial and error, I learned the hairwork aspect of it.
-I then created a small business creating memorial jewelry with horsehair and pet hair.
-I soon wanted to learn how to hand engrave the pet’s name on the back in the traditional manner.
+I then started my small business creating memorial jewelry with horsehair and pet hair.

-I continue to build my artistic style by exploring the old techniques of engraving, printing, and jewelry making, as well as learning the history behind them.
+I continue to build my artistic style by exploring the old techniques of horsehair braiding and weaving as well as learning the history behind them.
 Through a process of self discovery, trial and error, and the help of numerous mentors, I am able to craft a skillset that is unique and completely my own and it is something I look forward to sharing with you.

 - Jennifer Metesh (pronounced "Med-ish")